adumicic/adumicic_tdf_tech/README.md

 The challenge calls for a lambda function which collects data from an api that is periodically called (using Cloud Watch), and the data stored in S3.

-In addition to this I have added components to turn this into a data pipeline.
+In addition to this I have added components to turn this into a data pipeline:
 * Two buckets, one for a raw zone, one for a curated zone, values passed into environment variables of lambda
 * IAM policies to grant least privledges
 * Lambda layer of pyarrow to allow for conversion of API data to parquet
-* Uses Secrets Manager to store API key (secret is set via AWS CLI)
+* Use of Secrets Manager to store API key (secret is set via AWS CLI)
-* Uses DESTROY policies to delete all components (including S3 buckets and associated data) upon calling cdk destroy
+* Uses DESTROY policies to delete components (including S3 buckets and associated data) upon calling cdk destroy
+* Step function to manage the flow and allow for error notifications

-Pipeline functionality
+### Pipeline functionality:
 * Retrieves API secret from secret manager
 * Queries the API
+* Retries API a number of times in the case the API is down.
+Skips the hour if the API is not available
 * Saves the raw result to a raw s3 bucket
 * Converts the API result into parquet format
 * Saves to S3 curated bucket
-* Retries API a number of times in the case the API is down.
-Skips the hour if the API is not available
+* If the jobs fails an email notification is sent via SNS

+### Next Steps:
+* Adding a Glue database and a Glue Crawler to make this data queryable via Athena
+  * AWS CDK Glue components are still in alpha stage, so are not used due to potential instability

 ## Architecture
 ![TDF Architecture](tdf_arch_diagram.png)